 Please bring your entire family to the shelter to meet your new pet and make sure everyone gets along well.
 That includes not only children (some pets don’t do well with young children) but your canine family members as well.
 BRHA can host “pet meets” in our “Meet & Greet Park.”

-Pets may not be allowed at many rental communities or they may have restrictions or require an additional pet deposit.
-Make sure you know what the landlord’s requirements are before you come to adopt.
+Many landlords and rental companies may not allow pets, have restrictions or may require an additional pet deposit.
+Make sure you know what the pet ownership requirements for your rental are before you come to adopt.

-Accidents from animals who aren’t yet house-trained or are confused, possible adjustments to your home and routine, scratched furniture and unexpected medical emergencies are unfortunate but common aspects of pet ownership.
-An adjustment period between you and your family and your new friend takes patience and a commitment to gentle reward-based training.
+Accidents from animals who aren’t yet house-trained or are confused, possible changes to your home and routine, scratched furniture and unexpected medical emergencies are unfortunate, but common aspects of pet ownership.
+An adjustment period between your family and your new pet takes patience and a commitment to gentle reward-based training.

 Pets like a predictable routine, and if your routine is changing–perhaps because of a new job, a new house, a new member of the family–waiting until your new routine is settled is wise.